nasafkhan/olx-clone-react/README.md

 Clone the repository
 Run 'npm install' to install the dependencies
-Run 'npm start' to start the local server
+Run 'npm start run' to start the local server